How To: Sharing Trip Reports

 trip_report_002.png

-The best trip reports have photos and good detail about anything unusual on the trail or route.
-All photos can be added to the main Trip Report section using the little image of a tree to upload them.
-Confused about uploading photos to the rich text portion of the report?
-Learn more online here.
+The best trip reports have photos and details about anything unusual on the trail or route.
+Photos can be added using the "insert/edit image" icon that looks like a mountain.

-Check out some examples with photos here:
+Check out example trip reports with photos here:

-Please include info about trail, route and waterway conditions, especially any hazards you may have encountered (or avoided) and anything that may be changing with the seasons or weather.
+Please include info about trail, route, and waterway conditions, especially any hazards you may have encountered (or avoided) and anything that may be changing with the seasons or weather.
 Tell your story!
 Let us know about driving and parking conditions, campsite and permits, wildlife or rare plant sightings, weather, helpful gear and skills notes, and trip details like mileage, elevation gain, and round trip time.

 VIEW TRIP REPORTS